-Nephrolithiasis (nephro=kidney, lithos=stone) or kidney stone is one of the common ailment affecting Kidneys and urinary tract.
+Nephrolithiasis (nephro=kidney, lithos=stone) or kidney stone is one of the common ailments affecting Kidney and urinary tract.
 It is believed that 1 out of 10 individuals are affected by these stones or calculi (sing.
 Calculus=pebble).
 The stones vary in size in different individuals and may be single or multiple.
-A small stone may pass through the urinary tract asymptomatically but a stone larger than 5mm cause severe pain in lower back associated with hematuria (blood in urine), dysuria (painful urination) and vomiting in some.
-Most of the stones Majority of stones are composed of Calcium oxalate, while some may be made of Uric acid, struvite or cystine.
+A small stone may pass through the urinary tract asymptomatically but a stone larger than 5mm cause severe pain in the lower back associated with hematuria (blood in urine), dysuria (painful urination) and vomiting in some.
+Most of the stones The majority of stones are composed of Calcium oxalate, while some may be made of Uric acid, struvite or cystine.

-It is believed that stones are formed because of super saturation of urine.
-Kidney has the vital function of filtering out all nitrogenous wastes from our body.
-The entire liquid part of the blood along with minerals present in the blood is filtered during ultra filtration in kidney tubules.
+It is believed that stones are formed because of the super saturation of urine.
+The kidney has the vital function of filtering out all nitrogenous wastes from our body.
+The entire liquid part of the blood along with minerals present in the blood is filtered during ultrafiltration in kidney tubules.
 When the solute or the mineral concentration increases they crystallize out.
 To inhibit this they are natural inhibitors in our body but in case they fail, these solutes can crystallize out leading to stone formation.

 - Metabolic – disorders like hyperparathyroidism (increased secretion of Parathyroid gland), gout, primary hyperoxaluria, distal renal tubular acidosis